huyleminh/the-coffee-shop/README.md

         ```
         npm run server
         ```
-    *  Then create new terminal window and run the client
+    *  Then create a new terminal window to run the client
         ```
         npm run client
         ```